transloadit/uppy/README.md

 If you like, you can also use a pre-built bundle, for example from [unpkg CDN](https://unpkg.com/uppy/).
 In that case `Uppy` will attach itself to the global `window.Uppy` object.

-> ⚠️ The bundle currently consists of most Uppy plugins, so this method is not  recommended for production, as your users will have to download all plugins, even if you are using just a few.
+> ⚠️ The bundle currently consists of most Uppy plugins, so this method is not recommended for production, as your users will have to download all plugins, when you are likely using just a few.

 1\.
 Add a script to the bottom of `<body>`: